vdclab/vdclab-wiki/NCBI-genomes-microbes.md

 {.links-list}

 ## Notes from users
 Access to Refseq, annotation tools, data submission and others.
+Good start for beginner.

 ## Help